 Edge sites need to evolve for additional functionality and scalability

 Before 2020, many edge sites performed a supportive role.
 They were valuable, but not always mission-critical.
 Now, they’re an important part of companies’ operational resilience and future growth plans.
 Companies, especially telecommunications providers, need to make sure that edge sites have intelligent functionality for detecting all attempts to access the site or its equipment, providing an uninterruptible power supply and cooling to critical assets, distributing electrical power among equipment, rebooting equipment correctly when needed, providing site leak and moisture detection, and monitoring overall equipment health, among other requirements.
-Early detection of issues can help staff move proactively to address challenges, such as moving to battery power, sending technicians in for proactive repairs, or switching traffic to another site as equipment is replaced.
+Early detection of issues can help staff move proactively to address challenges, such as moving to battery power, sending technicians in for proactive repairs, or switching traffic to another site as the equipment is replaced.
 In addition, rack-based equipment helps set up sites for efficient servicing and ongoing management at more technology-intensive sites.

 Remote monitoring services keep edge sites functional